-You can always rely on a pet sitter to keep your dog’s routines intact, but in the long run, this can be impractical.
+You can always rely on a dog sitter for professional help and family members to keep your dog’s routines intact, but in the long run, this can be impractical.

-Separation anxiety in dogs is very similar to a panic attack in humans: sudden feelings of fear and stress that result in extreme behavior.
+Separation anxiety in your companion dogs is very similar to a panic attack in humans: sudden feelings of fear and stress that result in extreme behavior.